KDE/kdeconnect-kde/README.md

 ## Contributing

 To contribute patches, use [KDE Connect's GitLab](https://invent.kde.org/kde/kdeconnect-kde).
-There you can also find a task list with stuff to do, and links to other relevant resources.
+There you can also find a task list with stuff to do and links to other relevant resources.
 It is a good idea to also subscribe to the [KDE Connect mailing list](https://mail.kde.org/mailman/listinfo/kdeconnect).
 We can also be reached on IRC at #kdeconnect on freenode or on [telegram](https://t.me/joinchat/AOS6gA37orb2dZCLhqbZjg), contributions and feedback are warmly welcomed.

 ## License
 [GNU GPL v2](https://www.gnu.org/licenses/gpl-2.0.html) and [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html)